Arsenal report: Mikel Arteta faces striker crisis as starlet wants January exit

 By Greg Lea published

-Eddie Nketiah still wants to leave the Emirates Stadium despite his hat-trick on Tuesday
+Arsenal are concerned that Eddie Nketiah still wants to leave despite his hat-trick on Tuesday

-Eddie Nketiah still wants to leave Arsenal despite his recent hat-trick against Sunderland, according to reports.
+Arsenal striker Eddie Nketiah still wants to leave the club despite his recent hat-trick against Sunderland, according to reports.

 The academy graduate scored three times in Tuesday's 5-1 thrashing of League One opposition in the quarter-finals of the League Cup.